jonaskaz/comprobo-warmup/README.md

 - Retrieve laser scan data within a specific field of view
 - Find the centroid (shown in green) of the laser scan data
 - Find a vector that will move the robot from its current position to the centroid.
-- Subtract a set follow distance from the vector
+- Subtract a follow distance from the vector
 - Instruct the robot to drive along the vector

 Field of View